Which Procedure is Best?

 Which treatment do we undertake mostly?
 Microsuction vs Irrigation?

-In normal times (pre Covid-19) we tend to use microsuction 2/3rds of the time and irrigation 1/3rd.
-We take a view with each client based on what we see in the ear canal.
+Depending on the condition within the ear canal we tend to use microsuction alone around 50% of the time, irrigation alone perhaps 30%, and a combination of microsuction, irrigation and / or dry removal the remainder.
+We take a view each time based on what we can see in the ear canal.

 What solution is recommended to soften the wax in preparation for ear wax removal?